QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

 states_all = []         # list of Qobj (specal QuTip datatype)
 expect_all = None       # list of many numpy arrays
 ```
-Next, write a 'for' loop that runs 'NumPulse' times.
+Next, write a `for` loop that runs `NumPulse` times.
 The general structure will look something like this:

 ```python
 for k in range(NumPulse):